We tested the Made In CeramiClad Pan and came away impressed with the 5-Ply design and truly non-stick functionality.

 Yes!

-We have used this pan dozens of times, for a variety of foods, and have never had any issues with things sticking.
+We have used this pan hundreds of times, for a variety of foods, and have never had any issues with things sticking.

 Even fussy medium firm tofu is a breeze to cook with just a dash of oil.
-Pancakes are a breeze.
-And cooking a risotto the other night, I was so happy to create a good fond, but have no trouble with rice sticking.
+Pancakes and crepes slide right off with a dash of oil.
+And when I cook risotto, I love how this pan creates a great fond but poses no issues with rice sticking.

 Clean-up and storage